PeterCamilleri/mystiko/crypto_101/part_01/README.md

 In our example scenario, a private communication channel is not an option because your connection to the vendor is over the public Internet and not a private network.
+You could of course, place your information in a pouch and send it to the vendor via a bonded courier service, but that would be slow and expensive.

 #### (B) Use an obscure communication channel.

 Sometimes, designers attempt to secure communications by using an obscure or undocumented communication method.
+In this approach, it is hoped that complex, convoluted and above all undocumented communications will be enough to ensure security.
 There's a special name for that kind of engineering.
 It's called "bad".

 I have no example to show this in action for our sample scenario, because no one would be foolish enough to try it.
 Or would they...
+We could imagine a scenario where you take a picture of your credit card, creating a file, called say "card.png", then rename the file to "song.mp3" before emailing the file as an attachment to the vendor.
+The vendor knows to detach the file and rename it to "Jethro Clampett.png" so he can open the file and see the needed information.
+There you go, we gots demm dere see cure itty!

+As silly as this example is, it might even work.
+Unless someone intercepts the email and takes more than 11 seconds examining the attachment.

-It seems that there is an excellent example from history:
+On reflection, it seems that there is also an excellent example from history:

 _**Epic Failure #1 - The long distance phone network.**_